Why (and How) to Analyze Website Traffic: A Beginners Guide10 min read

 - Hotjar offers a free basic account for “personal projects and sites with low traffic.”
 For business accounts, they offer a free fifteen-day trial.
 Hotjar also offers some free resources to get you started.

-From the same folks who brought us Keywords Everywhere, SEO Minion is a free browser extension for Chrome and Firefox.
+SEO Minion is a free browser extension for Chrome and Firefox.
 This tool helps you analyze on-page SEO.
 Once installed, your own personal minion will check redirects and broken links, generate a preview of your Search Engine Results Page (SERP), and simulate a multi-location SERP.
-This is useful especially if you’re fairly new to SEO optimization.
+This is useful, especially if you’re fairly new to SEO.
 Use this alongside other tools for the best results.
-After you install this extension, SEO Minion offers short how-to video.
+After you install this extension, SEO Minion offers a short how-to video.

 Get to Know Your Users and Make it Personal

 You can also ask your visitors for specific feedback.
 If your heatmap suggests visitors are missing key elements of your page, you can create a poll or questionnaire to give you more details.
 Here are a few resources for creating (free!) professional-looking surveys:

 Keeping a Healthy Perspective

 It’s about connecting you to your audience.
 It’s easy to lose this perspective when you’re neck-deep in numbers, charts, and graphs or lost in the winding labyrinth of Google Analytics.
 If you’re feeling overwhelmed, try taking a step back to focus on the objectives of your website and your audience.

 Here at DVS, we believe every part of your digital strategy should be tailored to connect you to your audience.
-This includes website analysis.
-Though it can be a bit daunting, website analytics can help you maintain a vibrant and meaningful connection with your audience.
+This includes analyzing your web traffic.
+Though it can be daunting, website analytics can help you maintain a vibrant and meaningful connection with your audience.

 Have questions about how analyzing your website traffic can help forge a better connection with your audience?
 Feel free to contact us.
 We’d love to talk!